Julie Webb, MBACP; MA. Therapist & Supervisor. CB5 & CB2

 I began my early career in the NHS as a Personal Development Trainer, followed by running my own company in training and marketing.
 After a career break to establish a family and undertake academic study and research, I worked as an independent Philosophical Counsellor and Life Coach and this work still underpins my practice as a counsellor and psychotherapist.
 As a Counsellor I have worked with clients presenting a range of issues in the NHS GP Medical setting, and I had established a substantial private practice in Shrewsbury before relocating to Cambridge in 2015.
 I work with insurance companies to support clients referred from EAP schemes and Occupational Health departments.

-As a counselling lecturer, I teach counselling to qualified practitioner level and have delivered workshops in assertive training, philosophy for living, philosophy for therapists, gender and sexuality, and currently teach on the BA (Hons) Counselling programme at the University of Suffolk, where I teach a variety of counselling models and practises.
+As a counselling lecturer, I have taught counselling to qualified practitioner/degree level and have also delivered workshops in assertive training, philosophy for living, philosophy for therapists, gender and sexuality.

 I am also a writer and have published articles in Self & Society (journal for humanistic psychology), The Journal for Existential Analysis (SEA), The Journal for Person-Centered Experiential Psychotherapies (PCEP), and have recently co-written and co-edited with Manu Bazzano, a collection of essays about philosophy and therapy - Therapy and the Counter-Tradition: The Edge of Philosophy.